doitlikepruett/Front-end-Developer-Interview-Questions/README.md

 * What is the difference between classes and IDs in CSS?
 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
 * Describe Floats and how they work.
+  Ignore flow rules and move to left or right side of container, allowing things to flow around
 * Describe z-index and how stacking context is formed.
 * Describe BFC(Block Formatting Context) and how it works.
 * What are the various clearing techniques and which is appropriate for what context?
 * Explain CSS sprites, and how you would implement them on a page or site.
+  Multiple images in one image to reduce server load time.
+Using CSS you show only what you need at a time.
 * What are your favourite image replacement techniques and which do you use when?
 * How would you approach fixing browser-specific styling issues?
 * How do you serve your pages for feature-constrained browsers?